-There are loose powders, pressed and baked powders and liquid foundations all containing some amount of inert mineral particles, meaning particles derived from the earth's minerals.
+Products labeled as 'mineral makeup' can be found as loose powders, pressed and baked powders and liquid foundations.
+They may contain varying amounts of inert mineral particles, meaning particles derived from the earth's minerals.
+They may also contain other ingredients such as liquids, fillers and fragrances.

 All makeup with mineral particles provides some sun protection because mineral particles will scatter UV rays.
 Mineral particles are also the active ingredients in mineral sunscreens.
-I think mineral sunscreens are the best sunscreens for sun protection because of this scattering mechanism of protection.
+I think mineral sunscreens such as zinc oxide and titanium dioxide, are the best sunscreens for sun protection because of this scattering mechanism of protection.
 When you layer your skin with mineral particles, they act like little barriers to prevent UV rays from passing into your skin; the UV ray hits a mineral particle and bounces off the particle and back into space - sparing your skin.
 The simplicity of the mechanism is brilliant!

 What is mineral makeup?